 Stratified sampling is a method of data collection that offers greater precision in many cases.
 This guide introduces you to its methods and principles.

 Ordinal data is any data that can be ranked or ordered.
-How does it differ from other types?
+How does it differ from other data types?

 Scope creep is a pernicious problem that can spike a budget and tank a project.
 Solving it before it begins is your best bet.